cargo-deny

 - Maybe the crate has actually already been updated, but the maintainer hasn't published a new version yet, and you can ask if they can publish a new one.

-to force the crate to use a particular version for your entire workspace. - Sometimes having the "latest and greatest" is not really that important for every version, and you can just specify a lower version in your own project that matches the transitive constraint(s).
+- Sometimes having the "latest and greatest" is not really that important for every version, and you can just specify a lower version in your own project that matches the transitive constraint(s).

 - And finally, you don't care about a particular case of multiple versions, so you just tell cargo-deny to ignore one or more of the specific versions, and the situation will eventually resolve itself.